mahithaac/mahithaac/README.md

 # Hello, World! 🌎✨
-**Welcome to my GitHub corner!** I'm [Your Name], a curious learner venturing into the fascinating realm of **data science**.
+**Welcome to my GitHub corner!** I'm Mahitha, a curious learner venturing into the fascinating realm of **data science**.
 My journey has just begun, and I’m excited to share it with you!

 ---